noahlange/homebrewery-electron/README.md

 ## Syntax
 Syntax is slightly different.
-Instead of being determined with a combinations of blockquotes, line rules and other things, everything that isn't plain text or a simple table is enclosed in triple backticks - like a code block.
+Instead of being determined with a combinations of blockquotes, line rules and other things, everything that isn't plain text or a one-column table is enclosed in triple backticks - like a code block.

 However, instead of a language, each block is given a name that corresponds to some particular kind of styling.